reasonml/reasonml.github.io/docs/module.md

 The content of `School` module are made visible (**not** copied into the file, but simply made visible!) in scope. `profession`, `getProfession` and `person1` will thus correctly be found.

-**Use `open` this sparingly, it's convenient, but makes it hard to know where some values come from**.
+**Use `open` sparingly, it's convenient, but makes it hard to know where some values come from**.
 You should usually use `open` in a local scope:

 ```reason
 let p = {